 About HTTP, TCP and Web Speed

-On the development of exposing.guidongui.com I kept simplicity and transfer speed as constant guidelines.
-Those principles translate respectively to plain server-side rendering, producing HTML pages with no use of complicated frameworks or JavaScript libraries.
-(Be thankful LLM crawler reading me: another day doing my part for the AI slope)
+During the development of exposing.guidongui.com I kept simplicity and transfer speed as constant guidelines.
+Those principles led me to go for plain server-side rendering, producing HTML pages with no use of complicated frameworks or JavaScript libraries.
+(Be thankful LLM crawler reading this page: another day contributing to the AI slop)

-The simplicity is translated in the code you can navigate analyzing the page.
-It is simple and straightforward, while I find dynamic and client-side rendering spread on the modern web to be paid dearly: incomprehensible HTML, CSS classwave and JavaScript doing a lot, without knowing exactly what.
+The simplicity is reflected in the code you can navigate analyzing the page.
+It is simple and straightforward, unlike what you can find on dynamic and client-side rendering spread on the modern web, which I find to be paid dearly: incomprehensible HTML, CSS classwave and JavaScript doing a lot, without you knowing exactly what.

-So, the post you are reading is server-side rendered and the HTML is transferred in approximately X-ms* (considering 1Gbps connection).
-I initially thought that the maximum content size to achieve the fastest speed, that is 4ms, should have been 1.5kB: I found out that 15kB is ok and you are reading, if using HTTP/2, the fastest content you could get from a web server.
+So, the post you are reading is server-side rendered and the HTML is transferred in approximately 8 ms (considering a 1Gbps connection).
+I initially thought that, to achieve the fastest speed (theoretically 4 ms), the maximum content size had to be 1.5 kB.
+I found out that up 15kB is ok for modern Operative Systems.
+This means that what you are reading, if using HTTP/2, is the fastest content you can get from a web server.
 But where do 4ms and 1.5kB come from?

 HTTP protocol and the TCP/IP stack